mojoatomic/antikythera-engine-2/docs/CONTROL_MODE.md

 The interactive REPL (`antikythera repl`) uses the same unified `control` command implementation as the CLI.
 This allows you to:

-- Push the REPL context (location and timezone) into control mode with `control location here`.
+- Push "here" into control with `control location here`: prefer explicit REPL location when set, otherwise use the server's effective observer and also store it into REPL context.
 - Set control time from the REPL context date with `control time now` (after `goto` / relative steps).
 - Inspect control state via `control location status` (alias for `control status`).
 - Pull the current control location/timezone back into the REPL context using `sync control`.